jumanji144/Jasm/docs/language/instructions/Jvm.md

 - any identifier
 - any number

+Important: In order to make sure obfuscation does not break jasm, number literals are **interpreted as identifiers**.
+This means that `astore 2` does NOT store the top object to the variable in slot `2`, but stores it to a variable CALLED `2`.
+It does not have to be variable 2.
+There is currently no way to load / store a specific local index.

 ### Constant
 A constant is a object present in the constant pool and can be represented by the following expressions:
 - identifier: